Quantum Support Vector Regression for Robust Anomaly Detection: Introduction

-Finally, the link between quantum noise and QAML was established by Du et al. \cite{quantum_noise_against_adv_attacks_Du} in 2021, who found that adding depolarization noise can increase adversarial robustness.
-Building on this, Huang and Zhang \cite{noise_improve_adv_robustness_Huang} improved the adversarial robustness of Quantum Neural Networks by adding noise layers in 2023.
-To date, there have been no published results involving adversarial attacks on semisupervised QML models for AD.
+Finally, the link between quantum noise and QAML was established by \cite{quantum_noise_against_adv_attacks_Du}, who found that adding depolarization noise can increase adversarial robustness.
+Building on this, \cite{noise_improve_adv_robustness_Huang} improved the adversarial robustness of Quantum Neural Networks by adding noise layers.
+To date, there have been no published results involving adversarial attacks on semisupervised QSVR for AD.